aau-claaudia/aicloud-docs/docs/overview.md

 compute nodes with T4 GPUs are better suited for inference tasks using an already trained model.

-## Operating system and application framework
+## Operating system, file storage, and application framework

-The AI Cloud (and -pilot platform) are based on [Ubuntu Linux](https://en.wikipedia.org/wiki/Ubuntu) as its operating system.
+The AI Cloud (and -pilot platform) is based on [Ubuntu Linux](https://en.wikipedia.org/wiki/Ubuntu) as its operating system.
 In practice, working in the AI Cloud primarily takes place via a [command-line